Robert Tannahill: Life

 Tannahill was born in Castle Street in Paisley to Janet (née Pollock) and James Tannahill, a silk gauze weaver.
 Soon after his birth the family moved to a newly built cottage in nearby Queen Street, which became both family home and weaving shop.
 Tannahill had a delicate constitution and a limp, due to a slight deformity in his right leg.
 On leaving school at age 12, he was apprenticed to his father as a handloom weaver.
 It was during this time that he began to show an interest in poetry.

 With his apprenticeship completed, Tannahill left Paisley in late 1779 to work in Bolton, Lancashire.
 He returned in late 1801 to support his family.
 His father died soon after his return and he cared for his infirm mother.
 As he reported in a letter to a friend, "My brother Hugh and I are all that remain at home, with our old mother, bending under age and frailty; and but seven years back, nine of us used to sit down at dinner together."
 Then Hugh married and Robert was left the sole support, making a resolution which he records in a touching but substandard poem in English, "The Filial Vow".
 As things fell out, however, his mother was to outlive him by thirteen years.

 In the years which followed, his interest in poetry and music blossomed after he became acquainted with the composer Robert Archibald Smith, who set some of his songs in the Scots language to music.
 While taking part in the literary life of the town, he helped found the Paisley Burns Club and became its secretary.
 His work now began to appear in periodicals such as The Scots Magazine and in 1807 he published a small collection of poems and songs in an edition of 900 copies which sold out in a few weeks.
 Out on a walk some time later, he heard a girl in a field singing his "We'll meet beside the dusky glen on yon burnside" and was greatly encouraged.
 But in 1810, following the rejection of an augmented collection of his work by publishers in Greenock and Edinburgh, he fell into a despondency aggravated by fears for his own health.
-Eventually he burned all his manuscripts and drowned himself in a culverted stream under the Paisley Canal, where he was found because he had left his jacket at the mouth of the tunnel.
+Eventually he burned all his manuscripts and apparently drowned himself in a culverted stream under the Paisley Canal, where he was found because he had left his jacket and watch at the mouth of the tunnel.